ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/getting-started/spring-boot-example copy.md

 ![unpacked project](../static/Schritt2.png)

-Add ```@ComponentScan({"pro.taskana","com.example"})``` as an annotation above the class definition of the ExampleApplication
+Add ```@ComponentScan({"pro.taskana","com.example"})``` as annotation above the class definition of the ExampleApplication.

 ### Step 2: Add dependencies
 Following text splits the needed dependecies by topic.
 All dependencies can be copied as one block at the end of step 2.
-After adding the dependencies, please run ```mvn clean install```
+After adding the dependencies, please reload maven and run ```mvn clean compile```

 ** 1. spring core depenpendency: **